The ultimate list of dietary supplements, vitamins, and minerals to have at home all year round

 According to ANSES (Agence nationale de sécurité sanitaire de l'alimentation, de l'environnement et du travail), the proportion of omega-3 / omega-6 in the French diet is around 1/20 in favor of omega-6.
 According to some studies, this may be as high as 1/30.
 And yet, the ideal ratio should be around 1/4, according to several studies.

-And for good reason: too high an intake of omega-6s (found in sunflower oil, eggs, meat, cereals, milk and cheese) and too low an intake of omega-3s (found in small oily fish, certain seafood and nuts, and the vegetables green leafy vegetables) would be detrimental to general health, and could lead to increased inflammation and a higher risk of cardiovascular disease, to name but a few.
+And for good reason: excessive intake of omega-6 (found in particular in sunflower oil, eggs from intensive farming, meat from intensive farming, etc.) cereals, milk, and cheese) and too low in omega-3 (found in small oily fish, certain fruit seafood and nuts, and vegetables leafy greens) would be detrimental to overall health and could lead to increase in chronic inflammation, and an increased risk of cardiovascular disease, to name just a few of these problems.

 • Reduced inflammatory response for chronic pathologies (polyarthritis, sinusitis, etc.).

-Whether for bacterial or viral infections, omega-3s are hyper-important.
-That's why we need to consume foods rich in omega-3s, to the detriment of omega-6s, whose intake is objectively too high in Western society.
+Whether for bacterial or viral infections, and for longevity in general, omega-3s are therefore extremely important.
+That is why it is necessary to consume foods rich in omega-3s, in order to compensate for the naturally high intake of omega-6s.

 And as things are well done, omega-3s are found in... the flagship foods of the low-carb diet :